Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 Silverfish love a good old book, a warm fire, and a nice piece of bread, just like most people.

 These little creatures can be found near the dark, warm places of the home (ovens, furnaces, fireplaces, bed, clothes dryer).
-They have a very unique tapered shape and can appear to be very flat.
-The most noticeable feature of the Silverfish besides their silver-gray color are the three thread-like tails found at tip of the abdomen.
+They have a very unique tapered shape and have a low profile.
+An important feature used for identifying a Silverfish besides its silver-gray color is the trio of thread-like tails found at tip of the abdomen.